Seddon (Vic.)

 AreaSearch assessment of residential approval activity sees Seddon among the top 30% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data indicates that Seddon has received approximately 86 dwelling approvals per year over the past five financial years, totalling an estimated 434 homes.
-As of FY-2026, six approvals have been recorded to date.
-Despite a population decline in recent years, development activity has remained adequate relative to other areas, which is positive for buyers.
-The average construction cost value of new homes is $588,000, indicating a focus on the premium segment with upmarket properties.
+AreaSearch analysis of ABS building approval numbers shows Seddon received around 86 dwelling approvals per year over the past five financial years, totalling an estimated 434 homes.
+In FY26 so far, six approvals have been recorded.
+The population has declined in recent years but development activity has remained adequate relative to this decline, benefiting buyers while new homes are built at an average cost of $588,000, indicating a focus on the premium segment.
+This year, $35.7 million in commercial development approvals have been recorded, reflecting high local commercial activity.

-In FY-2026, $35.7 million in commercial development approvals have been recorded, demonstrating high levels of local commercial activity compared to Greater Melbourne.
-Seddon records elevated construction levels at 40.0% above the regional average per person over the past five years, indicating robust developer interest in the area.
-New building activity shows 5.0% standalone homes and 95.0% medium and high-density housing, reflecting a trend towards denser development to accommodate downsizers, investors, and entry-level buyers.
-This shift is notable compared to the current housing mix of 67.0% houses.
+Compared to Greater Melbourne, Seddon's construction levels are 41.0% above the regional average per person over the past five years, balancing buyer choice and supporting current property values.
+This level of activity is significantly higher than the national average, suggesting strong developer interest in the area.
+New building activity comprises 5.0% standalone homes and 95.0% medium and high-density housing, appealing to downsizers, investors, and entry-level buyers, marking a significant shift from the current housing mix which is predominantly houses (67.0%).
 With around 30 people per dwelling approval, Seddon exhibits characteristics of a low density area.
-AreaSearch's latest quarterly estimate projects that Seddon will add approximately 1,024 residents by 2041.
+AreaSearch's latest quarterly estimate projects Seddon will add 1,014 residents by 2041, suggesting that with current construction levels, housing supply should meet demand adequately and create favourable conditions for buyers while potentially enabling growth beyond current forecasts.

-Given current construction levels, housing supply is expected to adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+Future projections show Seddon adding 1,014 residents by 2041 (from the latest AreaSearch quarterly estimate).
+With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development